dllagl/oss_code/readme.md

 ```

 This will automatically create a folder name after what you enter in the terminal prompt (`output` by default) which will contain :
--  `data.out` which contain the output datas (time, populations ..)
+-  `data.out` which contains the output datas (time, populations ..)
-- `data.params` which contain the configuration of the simulation (date, computer's infos and contants)
+- `data.params` which contains the configuration of the simulation (date, computer's infos and contants)

 Examples of those files can be found in the [refs](refs) folder for each available simulation.